barbazul/1kfa/mod_guide_gm.md

 "scrappy", that is to say, without extraordinary powers and privileges, characters who struggle, who chafe against their current limitations in the world.
-So superhero titles or stories where protagonists are genetically imbued with special abilities might also need to be pared down.
+So superhero titles or stories where protagonists are genetically imbued with special abilities might also need to be carefully interpreted.

+If a title is not recognized by someone at the table, invite the player who wrote the title to briefly describe the setting and what about that title really inspires them.

 > For step 2, we're going to narrow it down.
 >